-Annual Catch Limits
+Annual Catch Limits (ACLs)

-The level of annual catch (lbs or numbers) that triggers accountability measures to ensure that overfishing is not occurring.
+The level of annual catch (pounds or numbers) that triggers accountability measures to ensure that overfishing is not occurring.

-Annual Catch Targets
+Annual Catch Targets (ACTs)

-The level of annual catch (lbs or numbers) that is the management target of the fishery, and accounts for management uncertainty in controlling the actual catch at or below the ACL.
+The level of annual catch (pounds or numbers) that is the management target of the fishery, and accounts for management uncertainty in controlling the actual catch at or below the ACL.

-Accountability Measures
+Accountability Measures (AMs)